Gun violence: By country

-The 25 countries with the highest intentional homicide rates are generally less populous countries.
+The 25 countries with the highest intentional homicide rates are generally less populous.
 Rates of the 25 most populous countries are shown in blue.

 Australia

 Port Arthur

 The Port Arthur massacre of 1996 horrified the Australian public.
 The gunman opened fire on shop owners and tourists, killing 35 people and wounding 23.
 This massacre sparked new efforts to enforce Australia's laws against guns.
-The Prime Minister at that time, John Howard, proposed a gun law that prevented the public from having all semi-automatic rifles, all semi-automatic and pump-action shotguns, in addition to a tightly restrictive system of licensing and ownership controls.
+The Prime Minister at that time, John Howard, proposed a gun law that prevented the public from having all semi-automatic rifles and all semi-automatic and pump-action shotguns, in addition to a tightly restrictive system of licensing and ownership controls.

 The government also bought back guns from people.
 In 1996–2003 it was estimated they bought back and destroyed nearly 1 million firearms.
 By the end of 1996, whilst Australia was still reeling from the Port Arthur massacre, the gun law was fully in place.
 Since then, the number of deaths related to gun-related violence dwindled almost every year.
 In 1979, 685 people died due to gun violence, and in 1996 it was 516.
 The numbers continue to drop; however, they were declining also before the gun law was in place.

 Sydney Siege

-On the Australia's most mediated gun violence-related incident since Port Arthur, was the 2014 Sydney Hostage Crisis.
+Australia's most mediated gun violence-related incident since Port Arthur was the 2014 Sydney Hostage Crisis.
 On 15–16 December 2014, a lone gunman, Man Haron Monis, held hostage 17 customers and employees of a Lindt chocolate café.
 The perpetrator was on bail at the time, and had previously been convicted of a range of offences.

 The following year in August, the New South Wales Government tightened the laws of bail and illegal firearms, creating a new offence for the possession of a stolen firearm, with a maximum of 14 years imprisonment.